- Batteries dead or critically low

 - Battery contacts corroded from moisture

-- Batteries installed incorrectly
+- Batteries installed in the wrong orientation

-- Cheap batteries providing insufficient voltage
+- Cheap or lithium/rechargeable batteries giving insufficient/misreported voltage

 - Cold weather reducing battery output

-- Lock firmware crashed needing hard reset
+- Firmware crashed, needing a hard reset

 Most fixes happen in the first 3 steps.